2025–26 UEFA Europa League

-The 2025–26 UEFA Europa League is the 55th season of Europe's secondary club football tournament organised by UEFA, and the 17th season since it was renamed from the UEFA Cup to the UEFA Europa League.
+The 2025–26 UEFA Europa League was the 55th season of Europe's secondary club football tournament organised by UEFA, and the 17th season since it was renamed from the UEFA Cup to the UEFA Europa League.
+This was the second season played under a new format, which replaced the 32-team group stage with a 36-team league phase.

-The final will be played on 20 May 2026 at Beşiktaş Stadium in Istanbul, Turkey.
+The final was played on 20 May 2026 at Beşiktaş Stadium in Istanbul, Turkey, with Aston Villa being crowned champions for the first time after defeating SC Freiburg 3–0 in the final.

-This is the second season played under a new format, which replaced the 32-team group stage with a 36-team league phase.

-Tottenham Hotspur are the reigning champions, but will not be able to defend their title as the winner of the Europa League automatically qualifies for the Champions League league phase, and the new format does not allow clubs to transfer from the Champions League into the Europa League from the league phase onwards.
+As the reigning champions, Tottenham Hotspur automatically qualified for the Champions League league phase, and were unable to defend their title as the new format did not allow clubs to transfer from the Champions League into the Europa League from the league phase onwards.

 Association team allocation

-A total of 77 teams from between 33 and 40 of the 55 UEFA member associations are expected to participate in the 2025–26 UEFA Europa League.
-Among them, 33 associations have teams directly qualifying for the Europa League, while for the other 12 associations that do not have any teams directly qualifying may have teams playing after being transferred from the Champions League.
-The association ranking based on the UEFA association coefficients is used to determine the number of participating teams for each association:
+A total of 77 teams from 41 of the 55 UEFA member associations participated in the 2025–26 UEFA Europa League.
+Among them, 32 associations had teams directly qualifying for the Europa League, while for the other 23 associations that did not have any teams directly qualifying, 9 of them had teams playing after being transferred from the Champions League.
+The association ranking based on the UEFA association coefficients was used to determine the number of participating teams for each association: